exatasmente/exatasmente/README.md

 I've begun developing apps with Ionic Framework, also developing websites, plugins, and themes for WordPress most of the time Woocomerce websites.

 I've knowledge of Python, Flask, Django, developing bots, crawlers, and general scripts with AWS lambda functions.
-PHP, Laravel Ecosystem and packages, with Vue.js, Bootstrap, TailwindCss, AlpineJs, and Livewire. and SASS development.
+PHP, Laravel Ecosystem and packages, with Vue.js, Bootstrap, TailwindCss, AlpineJs, and Livewire (TALL Stack ❤️).
-Laravel - TALL Stack ❤️.
+Learning about microservices and realtime services for in future work with GOlang.

-Developing Flutter apps in free time, also learning React and React-native. knowledge developing of API Restful and DDD.
+Also developing Flutter apps in free time, and learning React and React-native.

-Docker and CI/CD experience, also learning K8's.
-GOlang experience using WebSockets, Gorilla Toolkit, simple HTTP, and goroutines of course.

 - [Rits Tecnologia](http://rits.dev) - BackEnd Developer
 - 👯 [Progete-Dev - Plataforma Psi ](http://github.com/Progete-Dev) from Federal University of Ceará